 What does CfC provide for partners?

-CfC can provide full pre-construction and construction management services, design and and/or design consultation, and on-site construction training and eduction.
+CfC can provide full pre-construction and construction management services, design and and/or design consultation, and on-site construction training and education.
 Every project will have one to two CfC volunteer project managers who live in the community for the duration of the project.
 They manage all of the construction with an emphasis on cost, quality controls, and training local residents new skills and trades.
 These services are available to all partners at a fraction of typical construction management costs.
-On an annual basis, one project is chosen to receive construction financing, awarded at our May Banquet.

 What does the 30/30 Project provide for partners?